mayaCostantini/sigstore-bootcamp/README.md

 This introductory section offers an overview of project Sigstore:

 - **Chapter 1:** General introduction to Sigstore, its history, philosophy and purpose
-- **Chapter 2:** Learn about the different subprojects composing Sigstore and about how they interact togetherd
+- **Chapter 2:** How does Sigstore work?
+Introduction to Sigstore subprojects
 - **Chapter 3:** Installation instructions for the Sigstore Cosign client and understanding the Sigstore signing workflow for container images

 ### Sigstore use cases: sign everything